 Take 100 grams of the coconut and mix with all other ingredients in a large bowl.

-Heat a non-stick pan on low heat and add the mixture to the pan.
+Heat a non-stick pan on low and add the mixture to the pan.

-Stir over the low heat until the mixture begins to dry and can be easily rolled into a ball.
+Stir frequently for 10-15 minutes until the mixture begins to dry and can be easily rolled into a ball.

-Remove from heat and allow to cool for 5-10 minutes or until it is cool enough for you to handle.
+Remove from heat and allow to cool for 5-10 minutes or, until the mixture is cool enough for you to handle.

 Using damp hands, roll the mixture into balls and then roll in the remaining coconut to coat well.